8bit-wraith/cloud-init-pxe/README-cloud-init.md

 # Cloud-Init PXE Studio - Modern PXE Boot & Cloud-Init Management

-A complete reimagining of the original netboot.xyz with a stunning modern interface that unifies PXE boot management and cloud-init configuration in one beautiful application.
+A complete reimagining of the original Cloud-Init-PXE with a stunning modern interface that unifies PXE boot management and cloud-init configuration in one beautiful application.
 Say goodbye to dated interfaces and hello to a professional, intuitive experience.

 ## ✨ Key Features